Shopify SEO

 Theme and app bloat

 Heavy apps, duplicate scripts, and theme customizations often hurt Core Web Vitals and crawl efficiency.
+Workaround: audit app performance impact in Google PageSpeed Insights, remove unused apps, and favour a lightweight base theme over a heavily customized one.

 04